How to Be an Impactful PMO Leader in 2022

 Given all that, what does it take to be an impactful PMO leader in 2022?
 Let’s examine the following points…

 One characteristic of a solid project management office is one led by an experienced manager and leader, but not one who is also doubling as a project manager.
 To truly develop the project leading resource excellence that is needed in this type of organization requires a true PMO leader who is dedicated with the tasks of overseeing PM career development, knocking down project roadblocks that arise, providing key input into project portfolio management (PPM) and even selection of the right enterprise PPM tool that will fit the organization for the long term.
 A project leader who is also tasked with leading projects is stretched too thin in most organizations and won’t be 100% successful in either role.
-Focus on PMO leadership.
+Focus on pmo leadership and how to run a pmo.

 Map out your Project Managers’ paths to success